Quarantine

 praise of the easy graces and sensuality of the body.

-- Epistrophe: The poem shows the use of the repetition of the second part of the sentence such as “the worst…” in first two verses.
+- Epistrophe: The poem shows the use of the repetition of the second part of the sentence, such as “the worst…” in first two verses.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “a man set out from the workhouse with his wife”, “He lifted her and put her on his back” and “He walked like that west and west and north.”
+The poem shows the use of imagery such as “a man set out from the workhouse with his wife”, “He lifted her and put her on his back” and “He walked like that west and west and north”.

-- Juxtaposition: The poem shows the juxtaposition of opposite ideas in last stanza as the death does not put together; rather, it separates the people.
+- Juxtaposition: The poem shows the juxtaposition of opposite ideas in the last stanza as the death does not put together; rather, it separates the people.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 The poem shows the use of metaphors as nightfall, history, and flesh.